unity28/DanceDanceRevolution-repo/README.md

 ---

-### I will likely leave this project in standby for now.
+will likely leave this project in standby for now.